Year 2009 - Volume 45

 Bruce Brown

-The problem of how to successfully choose the partner most likely to lead to a long and happy marriage is a task which has occupied the minds of young and older people alike, men and women, among all races2 and cultures, throughout the ages.
+The problem of how to successfully choose the partner most likely to lead to a long and happy marriage is a task which has occupied the minds of young and older people alike, men and women, among all races and cultures, throughout the ages.

 Read the article in PDF